JanHercek/c-mojo-bridge/README.md

 We will use the SDL3, with life.mojo as example:

 - Create a fresh folder, switch to it, then:
-- Download files c-mojo-bridge.py and c-mojo-make-sh
+- Download 3 files: c-mojo-bridge.py, c-mojo-make-sh and life.mojo
 - Make sure you have SDL3 installed
 - Create 'SDL3' link pointing to folder with SDL3 header files
 - Study and run c-mojo-make.sh